nnikolaev12/wp-theme-framework/README.md

 **/scripts/** - Helper scripts to automate certain processes in the theme development.
 More on the available scripts here.

-**/template-parts/** - Small theme building blocks - components, layout parts, Gutenberg blocks (ACF), etc.
+**/template-parts/** - Small theme building blocks - components, layout parts, Gutenberg blocks (ACF PRO), etc.

 **/templates/** - WordPress page templates.

 ## Theme Config

-TODO
+Theme can be configured from the main configuration file located in the /config/ folder.
+All the options available are well documented inside the file itself for better referrence.

+In addition, the tailwind.config.js file can be find in this folder as well.
+This file is the main configuration point for Tailwind.
+More information of the available options can be found in the official documentation: https://tailwindcss.com/docs/theme

 ## Gulp.js Automation